TedLeRoy/katacoda-scenarios/hello-world/step8.md

 2. The next thing to check is the content of the _authorized_keys_ file.
 It must be an exact copy of what is in the _id_rsa.pub_ file on system 1.
 If you suspect something's amiss, it is best to delete the file, assuming you don't have other keys in there, and try again.

-Be sure to use the echo command as shown.
+Be sure to use the `echo` command as shown to dump the key content into the file.
 Using a text editor can introduce unwanted, sometimes invisible characters.

 If both of those things are set up correctly, check the entries in `/var/log/auth.log`.

-You may want to grep for entries containing fail or the username you're trying to log in with.
+You may want to grep for entries containing fail or the username you're trying to log in with in the _auth.log_ file.

 You've configured and tested key based authentication on Ubuntu.
 Great work!